 This is the cheapest way to buy Bitcoin without paying fees!

 Bitcoin wallets are where you keep all the codes you need to access your Bitcoin.
-A wallet can be software, hardware, online or offline.
+A wallet can be software, hardware, online, or offline.
 It can even be a piece of paper!
-If it sounds tricky to you, read this Bitcoin wallet guide to learn more about Bitcoin wallet types and the differences between them.
 It is recommended that you use more than one kind of wallet to store your Bitcoin.

 Wallets are very important, so keep them secure!

 In this guide, I’ve told you about the cheapest place to buy Bitcoin.
 You’ve also learned about how to buy Bitcoin without fees.
 There are other places to try though.
 As you become more confident, you can try buying Bitcoin on a professional trading exchange like Bitstamp or Kraken.